mohit-marathe/zetajs/docs/start.md

 - `zetajs.mainPort` is used for [communication between threads](#communication-between-threads).

 See [The zetajs UNO Mapping](uno.html) for further documentation of the mapping between zetajs and UNO.
+Whenever a value of UNO type `ANY` is returned from zetajs, the unwrapped representation will be used where appropriate (e.g., a UNO value of type `ANY` containing a value `1` of UNO type `LONG` will be returned directly as the JavaScript number `1`, not as a JavaScript object with `type` and `val` properties).

 ## Communication Between Threads